EAtheAnalyst/Portfolio-Project/README.md

-## Phyton Analysis of a Survey Data
+## Python Analysis of a Survey Data